gvwilson/thirdbit/src/fiction/santas/index.md

 each less comforting than the last.

 He was about to call for help when the door near his feet slid open.
-An elf wearing a white coat and a matching white mask stepped into the room, exclaimed,
+A santa wearing a white coat and a matching white mask stepped into the room, exclaimed,
 "You're awake!"
 and fled.